-7. Access to the senior outdoor kitchen
+6. Access to the senior outdoor kitchen

 All students in Year 11 will be able to have access to the senior outdoor area (in between A and B Block) and the senior kitchen.
-A reminder that this is a shared space and the students need to make sure they clean up after themselves and respect each other's space.
+This is a shared space.
+Students need to make sure they clean up after themselves and respect each other's space.
 Some students choose to work in this area.